North Carolina auto insurance laws

 - $25,000 in uninsured motorist property damage coverage per accident

 However, drivers in North Carolina should know that minimum coverage insurance may not be enough to cover the full cost of an at-fault accident.
 For example, if someone causes an accident and the other driver has $80,000 in medical bills, minimum coverage insurance would only cover $30,000 in expenses.
-The at-fault driver would be responsible for paying the remaining $50,000 out-of-pocket.
+The at-fault driver would be responsible for paying the remaining $50,000 out of pocket.

-Most insurance companies recommend that drivers purchase coverage above and beyond the minimum state requirements for more protection.
+Most insurance professionals recommend that drivers purchase coverage above and beyond the minimum state requirements for more protection.
 Getting more coverage means paying a higher premium, but it offers a greater level of coverage and reduces financial risk.

 Is North Carolina a no-fault state?